cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

     ```
     account/app.js
     ```
+For example, change the listening message:

+    console.log('*NEW* Account Service is listening on port: '+ listenPort)

 Now that we have a change, we need to build a new image in the registry.

 1. Make a new version 2 of the account application.